-In the Value Chain Management program, a commencement of studies exam is held within 1 month from study start.
+In the Value Chain Management programme, a commencement of studies exam is held within 1 month from study start.
 The commencement of studies exams is a combination of multiple choice and a written exam and is assessed passed/not passed.
 The commencement of studies exam is assessed internally without external examiner.
 The object of the exam is to show whether a student has started the program in earnest.

 Re-examination is planned to be held 1 week after the first exam.
-The commencement of studies exam is not covered by the rules for complaints set in this curriculum and Ministerial Order on Examinations on Professionally Oriented Higher Education Programs.